dimag0g/Aquaria/README.md

     libnx switch-sdl2_image switch-sdl2_mixer switch-mesa

 You'll need to build and install two additional libraries, [mojoAL-switch](https://github.com/TomBebb/mojoAL-switch) and [GLAD](https://glad.dav1d.de/).
-For GLAD, I have used OpenGL 2.1 compatibility profile with extensions.
+For GLAD, I have used OpenGL 2.1 compatibility profile.
 Versions of those libraries which I have used are saved in `Aquaria\ExternalLibs`.

 Then follow the usual steps to build Aquaria.

+If you don't intend to do any coding and just want to play, grab the latest [release](https://github.com/dimag0g/Aquaria/releases) instead.

 [2] SETUP